 Only applications for projects sited within 10 miles of an eligible FCC Environment waste facility can be accepted, you can check if you are located near an eligible site on their website.

-The next round of applications opens on 15 December and closes on 2 March 2022.
+The current round of applications closes on 8 March 2023.

 The Morrisons Foundation awards grant funding for charity projects which make a positive difference in local communities.
 From support groups to children’s hospitals and homeless shelters to hospices, the grants aim to provide vital funding for good causes across England, Scotland and Wales.